maize-tech/laravel-cloudfront-cookies/README.md

     |--------------------------------------------------------------------------
     |
     | The ID of the CloudFront key pair associated with your private key.
-    | You can find this in the AWS CloudFront console.
     |
     */
     'key_pair_id' => env('CLOUDFRONT_KEY_PAIR_ID'),